YMCAlan/CTensor/README.md

 1. Fork this repository to your GitHub account.
 2. Make your changes in a branch.
 3. Submit a pull request.

+## License
+This project is licensed under the LICENSE  - see the [LICENSE.md](https://github.com/YMCAlan/CTensor/blob/master/LICENSE.txt) file for details.